History of the Mauro Institute

 Menno Simons College of Canadian Mennonite University offers a highly popular undergraduate program in Conflict Resolution Studies at the University of Winnipeg, which is the largest program of its kind in the world.
 The restorative justice approach for dealing with offenders within the criminial justice system is increasingly promoted in Manitoba.
 The Canadian Museum for Human Rights is to be built in Winnipeg and named in honour of the city's renowned entrepreneur and philanthropist, the late Dr. Israel Asper.
 Winnipeg-born Dr. Lloyd Axworthy, former Minister of Foreign Affairs, president of the University of Winnipeg, is known for the concept of human security and his work on behalf of the historic international landmine treaty.

-As Mauro Centre board member Mr. James Carr put it, "Winnipeg will be a beacon of peace to the world."
+As Mauro Institute board member Mr. James Carr put it, "Winnipeg will be a beacon of peace to the world."

 PhD Program, Peace and Conflict Studies